The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

 We note that a general transducer is \emph{asynchronous} in the sense that reading any input letter from some state, we have no guarantee that the output of the function $\lambda$ will be a single letter.
 In the special case that for all states $q\in Q$ of the transducer, and for all input letters $x\in X_i$, we have a guarantee that $|\lambda(x,q)|=1$, then we say the transducer is \emph{synchronous}.
 Thus, if we do specify that a transducer is asynchronous, then this generally means that we are reminding the reader that (at that time) we have no guarantee that the output of the function $\lambda$ has length $1$.

 One can represent transducers as directed labelled graphs as follows.
-Let $A$ be an automaton as above.
+Let $A$ be a transducer as above.
 Our graph $\Gamma_A$ will have vertex set the set $Q$, and a directed edge from $q$ to $\pi(a,q)$ for each pair $(a,q)\in X_i\times Q$, and where we label this edge with the string ``$a/w$'' where $w = \lambda(a,q)$ is a word in $X_0^*$.